CDPolsterando/docs/source/index.html.md

   {
     "id": "xyz-123-XYZ",
     "inserted_at": 1501693511547,
-    "employee": "Marc Petersmann",
     "data": {
-      // anything! - follows the schema of the frontend }
+      // follows the schema of the frontend
+      // -> see `POST /api/contract`
+    }
   }
 ]